 Fixed vs. Reasonable Visitation

-In certain cases, supervised visitation with the non-custodial parent may be required.
-This means the non-custodial parent will spend time with the children under supervision of the custodial parent, a trusted adult, or an appointed agent.
-Supervised visitation is typically required in cases of domestic abuse, mental illness, or kidnapping threats.
+In certain cases, supervised visitation with one of the parents may be required.
+This means the supervised (also called "monitored") parent will spend time with the children under supervision of a trusted adult, a professional monitor, or rarely, the custodial parent.
+Supervised visitation is usually temporary and is seen in cases of domestic abuse, substance abuse, mental illness, or kidnapping threats.
 Occasionally it is used when a parent has had little or no previous contact, and the child is first getting to know the previously absent parent.

 Hire Expert Legal Counsel You Can Trust: (626) 340-0955

 Our team of Pasadena divorce attorneys at Gille Law Group has made it our mission to be aggressive and dedicated advocates for parents seeking safe relationships with the other parent for their children.
-As a parent, you deserve to spend time with your children and have the right to take action if your ex-spouse is being difficult or stubborn.
-The best interests of you and your children are our top priority, and we can take the time to ensure that your family's unique needs are met.
+As a parent, you deserve to spend time with your children and you have the right to make sure your children are safe with the other parent.
+The best interests of you and your children are our top priority, and we will take the time you need to ensure that your family's unique needs are met.

 Call our team for your initial case evaluation!